Ya’ll, the time has finally come! It is classroom reveal time, so join me on a tour around my middle school classroom.

 It is my best classroom yet!
 Alright, let me walk you around.
 Form follows function in my room, so although it is pretty, I spent all last year making mental lists about what would fit best and where things should go.
 I am eager to see how well routines function in my new class set up.

-The metal wall folders are a change in my room from last year.
+The wall trays are a change in my room from last year.
 I have used trays in the past, and they require a horizontal surface to live on.
 That was too much space wasted in my tiny room, so now work gets turned into the wall folders.
 I have one for each class period (my classes are named after the colleges that the teaching staff attended).
 This area also houses no name papers and extra homework copies.
 If a student loses their homework, they do not need to ask me for an additional copy because they can help themselves.
 Winning.

 The RESPECT posters are an idea that my grade level chair suggested that we post.
 It positively states all the behavioral expectations I have for students, so up on the wall it goes.

 Growth mindset is all the rage right now, which it very well should be.
 There is no subject students struggle with a fixed mindset more than in math.
 Mathematical Mindsets was a summer read that had lots of research on the power of a growth mindset.
 I wrote about it more in detail here.
 This poster set will stay up all year!
 Below, Ikea shelving holds math manipulates, teacher supplies that I don’t regularly need, and students supplies.
+Update: I wrote an entire post on classroom supplies from Ikea.

 This is the most colorful area of the room.
 I love my objective board area set up.
 The homework section is high enough for every student can see it.
 I have plenty of space to write one or two objectives.
 And my opening routine section is on point.
 Everything should be printed on neon card stock.
 Amiright?!
 Also, let us not forget about my sentence stem speech bubbles.